City of Florence

 The third big window is where the big bell is.
 I had mixed feelings when I reached this far; a feeling of excitement and exhaustion.
 It was all worth it!

 The giant bell (one more stairs to the very top).

 And this is the view from the top of the Giotto Tower.
 You can see the people at the top of the Dome.

 The Dome by Filippo Brunelleschi, one of the founding fathers of the Renaissance.

 On the following day, we went up the Dome.
 It has 463 steps to the top.
 The climb was equally challenging but the staircase is a little bit bigger and less steep than the Giotto Tower.
 The 360 view from the top was spectacular.
 You can see the whole of Florence.

 I had to sit when I reached the top.
 I felt a little exhausted but happy, a little overwhelmed with the height, the strong breeze and the beauty around me.
-Up there I felt calmness, peacefulness and some kind of freedom, maybe freedom from the chaos downstairs in the busy streets.
-We stayed there for at least 45 minutes enjoying the luxury of the 360 degrees view of the beautiful city and the nice cool summer breeze 🙂
+Up there it felt calm and peaceful.
+Peace from the chaos down the busy streets.
+We stayed there for at least 45 minutes enjoying the 360-degree panoramic view of the city and the cool summer breeze 🙂

 Memories at the top of the Dome of the Cattedrale di Santa Maria del Fiore, Firenze